 In hot climates, static water in pipes can rise to extremes due to solar radiation.
 Self-draining showers drain water from the standing pipes after each activation, ensuring that the water can’t heat up in the pipes.
 This prevents exposing workers to scalding hot water upon activating the safety shower.

-To learn more about ANSI requirements, download our free ANSI standards summary.
+To learn more about EN15154 and ANSI requirements, visit our standards page.